 - be responsible for all aspects of the continuing education event from developing the event through to implementation and evaluation.

 - ensure that the CPD Director and/or Chair of the sponsoring department provide input on the academic and financial aspects (liability) for the program early on in the planning process.

-- ensure that the event complies with the Policy on Commercial Support (PDF) of University of Toronto Continuing Education Activities from Commercial Sources.
+- ensure that the event complies with the Sponsorship Policy (PDF) of University of Toronto Continuing Education Activities from Commercial Sources.

 The event must: